Updated January 8th, 2020

 Vertcoin is a cryptocurrency that utilizes an alternative version of Bitcoin's PoW algorithm, known as the Lyra2REv2 PoW algorithm.
 Vertcoin introduced a novel modification of the Scrypt algorithm, known as the "Adaptive N-Factor".
 The N-Factor element of Scrypt dictates how much memory is needed to compute the work needed for the hashing functions.
 The N-Factor increases with time to promote ASIC resistance.
 Even more, to further increases ASIC resistance, Vertcoin developed a new PoW function known as Lyra2RE, a NIST5 chained algorithm that includes customizable parameters.
 All this promotes decentralization of the mining process, which greatly supports the philosophy of the developers of Vertcoin, who state that VTC is "the people's coin".

 You can mine VTC using your CPU and/or GPU.
-Vertcoin’s team has created a special miner that has been especially coded to mine VTC.
+Vertcoin's team has created a special miner that has been especially coded to mine VTC.
 The miner can be used to mine VTC via CPUs as well as GPUs.
 The miner features a simple user interface that is very easy to use.
 After downloading and installing the miner, all you have to do is join a mining pool and then you will be able to start mining right away.
-The miner currently supports AMD graphic cards.
+The miner currently supports AMD and NVIDIA graphics cards.

 Even though Dogecoin (DOGE) was created as a "joke cryptocurrency" in 2013, it rapidly developed its very own loyal online community that supported the currency which grew reaching a market capitalization of $1 billion in January 2018.
 As opposed to Bitcoin which has a finite coin supply, Dogecoin's protocol is designed to add 5.256 billion DOGE each year to its network.
 This represents an attractive incentive for anyone wishing to take part in Dogecoin's mining.
 Dogecoin is based on the Scrypt hashing algorithm, so you can mine it using your CPU, despite the fact that there are currently Scrypt ASIC miners.